-Holy cow, wood floors come with so many additional improvement services and treatments nowadays that the whole situation remind us of all those Barbie dolls that come with millions of accessories, sets and items.
+Holy cow, wood floors come with so many additional improvement services and treatments nowadays that the whole situation reminds us of all those Barbie dolls that come with millions of accessories, sets and items.
 Perhaps this is right, wood flooring is like a Barbie doll that needs its additional accessories to be fun.
 In the case with wood flooring – it needs its additional services and treatments to be fun.
 So, with that being said, today we want to introduce you one more wood flooring treatment that is called lime washing.

 How does lime washing actually work?

 The initial method of lime washing is a combination of calcium hydroxide and chalk, but these days people are usually using a diluted paint solution.
 The achieved effect is a bleached, light and airy wood flooring that can be a perfect statement in any room and compliment and a backdrop to any interior, adding to the whites, creams and naturals colour scheme.
 In general, applying a lime wash to the wooden floorboards will brighten them and give them a weathered look.

 DIY lime washing